marchampson/ai-engineering-blog/content/posts/the-persistent-context-hypothesis.md

 ## Architecture Complete – Handover to vue-developer

 **Vue conversion plan:**
-- Convert to `BriefingTab.vue` component.
+- Convert to `FormTab.vue` component.
 - Use a Pinia store for form state management.
 - Migrate real‑time features to Laravel Echo.
 - Maintain field locking with the presence system.